scottcoughlin2014/quest-slurm-documentation-test/docs/super-slurm.rst

    #SBATCH --nodes=1 ## how many computers do you need
    #SBATCH --ntasks-per-node=1 ## how many cpus or processors do you need on each computer
    #SBATCH --time=00:10:00 ## how long does this need to run (remember different partitions have restrictions on this param)
-   #SBATCH --mem-per-cpu=1G ## how much RAM do you need per CPU (this effects your FairShare score so be careful to not ask for more than you need))
+   #SBATCH --mem-per-cpu=1G ## how much RAM do you need per CPU (this affects your FairShare score so be careful to not ask for more than you need))
    #SBATCH --job-name="sample_job_\${SLURM_ARRAY_TASK_ID}" ## use the task id in the name of the job
    #SBATCH --output=sample_job.%A_%a.out ## use the jobid (A) and the specific job index (a) to name your log file
    #SBATCH --mail-type=ALL ## you can receive e-mail alerts from SLURM when your job begins and when your job finishes (completed, failed, etc)